TheWarolf/Voron-Personal-Mods/V2/Long_Mantis_Toolhead/Sensorized_Hotend_Mount/Readme.md

 Currently just the Dragon one is available, as it's the only hotend I currently own.
 Feel free to grab the CAD and adapt the mod to other tools.

 ## BOM
-- 1 microswitch (quality shouldn't matter much, I'm using with success a cheapo one from a no name Amazon pack, use what you have).
+- 1 microswitch (quality shouldn't matter much, I'm using a cheapo one from a no name Amazon pack, use what you have).
 - 2 self tapping M2x8 or M2x10 screws.
 - a 7 mm steel ball (as long as the diameter is fairly consistent any source or type will do.
 Search tag "decorative work" should return plenty of results for assortments boxes on Amazon.